How to Improve the Billing and Collection Process for Your Dental Office

 The faster you file insurance claims, the faster your dental office gets paid.
 Investing in dedicated dental software is a great way to file claims electronically and speed up your collections process.

-While it’s not in your best interest to be too aggressive when following up on unpaid bills, it is important to establish a solid billing and collection process that will help prevent your cash flow from suffering.
+While it’s not in your best interest to be too aggressive when following up on unpaid bills, establishing a solid billing and collection process is important to help prevent your cash flow from suffering.

 Start by following these 3 best practices: